OctaviPascual/go-od-practices/embedding/README.md

 We can use embedding to improve the situation.
 Embedding is a mechanism that promotes a field of the struct when it has not an explicit name.

 Pros:
-- we don't have to redefine all methods of the `Cacher` interface
+- we have to redefine only the methods of `Cacher` that we want to override

 Cons:
-- we cannot easily change the underlying cache from LRU to LFU
+- we cannot change the underlying cache from LRU to LFU

 ## Interface

 We can use an interface.

 Pros:
-- we can easily change the underlying cache from LRU to LFU
+- we can change the underlying cache from LRU to LFU

 Cons:
 - we have to redefine all methods of the `Cacher` interface